Harish-Kumar-igt/BGS_Synchronization/README.md

 # BGS_Synchronization
-Simplify synchronization between BGS and TSA when it is applicable.
+Simplify synchronization between BGS and TSA when it is applicable..